Charter Foods Sued for Failing to Pay Overtime to Assistant Managers

 The lawsuit alleges that Assistant Managers spent the majority of their time serving customers, preparing food, working the drive-thru, counting inventory, unloading trucks, and cleaning the restaurant.
 It alleges that Charter Foods and Charter Central – as owners and operators of the franchised locations – has a policy, pattern, and/or practice of misclassifying Assistant Managers as exempt from overtime.
 It seeks to recover all unpaid overtime owed to Assistant Managers who worked for Charter between January 1, 2017 and the present.

+On September 14, 2020, the Plaintiff asked the Court for permission to send a notice to all other Assistant Managers employed by Charter to make them aware of the lawsuit and to give them an opportunity to join.
+We expect a decision will be issued in the coming months.
 If you are a current or former Assistant Manager at Charter and would like more information about the lawsuit, please call Conway Legal at (215) 278-4782.